efuzy/efuzy/docs/src/pages/style/positioning.md

 ---
 title: CSS Positioning Classes
-desc: The list of CSS classes supplied by Quasar to simplify the positioning of a DOM element.
+desc: The list of CSS classes supplied by Efuzy to simplify the positioning of a DOM element.
 related:
   - /style/typography
   - /style/visibility
   - /style/spacing
 ---
-There are CSS classes supplied by Quasar to help you position a DOM element easily:
+There are CSS classes supplied by Efuzy to help you position a DOM element easily:

 | Class Name | Description |
 | --- | --- |